umer0586/SensorServer/README.md

 ## Supports multiple connections to multiple sensors simultaneously

  **Many Websocket clients** can connect to one `type` of a Sensor.
-So connecting to **`/sensor/connect?type=android.sensor.gravity`** three times will create three different connections to the gravity sensor and each connected client will then receive gravity sensor data at the same time.
+So connecting to **`/sensor/connect?type=android.sensor.accelerometer`** three times will create three different connections to the accelerometer sensor and each connected client will then receive accelerometer data at the same time.

 Moreover, from one or different machines you can connect to different types of sensors as well i-e one **Websocket Client object** could connect to accelerometer and other **Websocket Client object** to gyroscope.
 All active connections can be viewed by selecting **Connections** navigation button.